Please note, this programme is closed for 2021 entry.

 Screen School options

-As well as your Editing specialism, you will undertake three short courses to enhance your other skills and critical approaches.
+As well as your Editing specialism, you will choose three 15-credit option modules to enhance your other skills and critical approaches.
 Options include:

 |Social Activist Film||15 credits|